Terraform-VMWare-Modules/terraform-vsphere-vm/README.md

 * Ability to deploy Multiple instances.
 * Ability to set IP and Gateway configuration for the VM.
 * Ability to choose vSphere resource pool or fall back to Cluster/ESXi root resource pool.
+* Ability to Deploy Windows images to WorkGroup or Domain.

 > Note: For module to work it needs number of required variables that need to correspond to an existing resources in vSphere.
 Please refer to variable section for the list of required variables.